Bal-Sagoth: Recent activity (2006–present)

 On 27 February 2016, the fantasy anthology paperback "Swords of Steel II" was published by DMR Books.
-This publication contains a short story by Byron Roberts entitled "A Voyage on Benighted Seas", the second installment of a trilogy which began in the first volume of "Swords of Steel" featuring characters from the Bal-Sagoth lyrical canon.
+This publication contains a short story by Byron Roberts entitled "A Voyage on Benighted Seas", the second instalment of a trilogy which began in the first volume of "Swords of Steel" featuring characters from the Bal-Sagoth lyrical canon.

 On 13 May 2016, the band's first two albums A Black Moon Broods Over Lemuria and Starfire Burning Upon the Ice-Veiled Throne of Ultima Thule were re-released by Cacophonous Records as special edition CDs.
 The re-issues feature remastered audio, expanded lyric booklets, new sleeve notes and exclusive new artwork.
 On 16 September 2016, the third Bal-Sagoth album Battle Magic was reissued by Cacophonous Records on CD featuring remastered audio, expanded lyric booklet and new cover artwork.

 On 19 May 2017, the fantasy anthology paperback "Swords of Steel III" was published by DMR Books.
-This publication contains a short story by Byron Roberts entitled "The Scion at the Gate of Eternity", the third installment of a trilogy featuring characters from the Bal-Sagoth lyrical canon.
+This publication contains a short story by Byron Roberts entitled "The Scion at the Gate of Eternity", the third instalment of a trilogy featuring characters from the Bal-Sagoth lyrical canon.

-On 18 March 2018 the sword and sorcery anthology "Dreams of Fire and Steel" was published by Nocturnicorn Books.
+On 18 March 2018, the sword and sorcery anthology "Dreams of Fire and Steel" was published by Nocturnicorn Books.
 The book includes a short story by Byron Roberts titled "Caylen-Tor", featuring the character which first appeared in the lyrics of the second Bal-Sagoth album Starfire Burning Upon the Ice-Veiled Throne of Ultima Thule in 1996.

-On 14 May 2019 the novel "The Chronicles of Caylen-Tor" was published by DMR Books.
+On 14 May 2019, the novel "The Chronicles of Caylen-Tor" was published by DMR Books.
 The book consists of three novellas by Byron Roberts featuring the character Caylen-Tor who first appeared in the lyrics of the second Bal-Sagoth album Starfire Burning Upon the Ice-Veiled Throne of Ultima Thule in 1996.

 On 24 May 2019, the debut album of Jonny and Chris Maudling's new musical project "Kull" was released by the Swedish independent label Black Lion Records.

 On 16 October 2020, The Power Cosmic, Atlantis Ascendant and The Chthonic Chronicles were reissued as digipak CD editions via Dissonance Productions.

 On 13 May 2021, the novel "The Chronicles of Caylen-Tor Volume II" was published by DMR Books.
 The book consists of four stories by Byron Roberts featuring his character Caylen-Tor who first appeared in the lyrics of the second Bal-Sagoth album Starfire Burning Upon the Ice-Veiled Throne of Ultima Thule and is a sequel to "The Chronicles of Caylen-Tor".

 In October 2020, February 2021 and July 2021, limited vinyl editions of the fourth, fifth and sixth Bal-Sagoth albums were released by the Italian specialist vinyl label Night of the Vinyl Dead.
 The releases featured coloured vinyl and special packaging, with "The Power Cosmic" including a movable die-cut tab, "Atlantis Ascendant" sporting a lenticular 3D cover, and "The Chthonic Chronicles" featuring a gatefold sleeve secured by a die-cut magnetic clasp.